Undergraduate Academic Advising

 G.R.O.W.L Workshop Series (Gaining Resources and Opportunities While Learning Workshop Series)

 The Student Success Center offers a series of sessions for all A&M-SA students to participate in.
 These sessions use the Wellness Wheel as the framework for the series.
 The Center takes a holistic approach with the G.R.O.W.L.
 Series touching on aspects of the Wellness Wheel from emotional intelligence, academic skills, healthy eating, and physical wellness.
 The Series supports students’ growth at any point in their development in college.
 Sessions are offered in person.

-Navigate is a web-based tool to help connect students to campus resources in order to sustain retention and degree attainment.
-Students can utilize Navigate to schedule appointments with advisors, academic success coaches, and tutors.
-Students can also communicate via Navigate with faculty, advisors, and academic success coaches using the messaging application.
-An early alert system is incorporated into Navigate which faculty members can use to connect students with resources in the Student Success Center.
+Inspire is a web-based tool to help connect students to campus resources in order to sustain retention and degree attainment.
+Students can utilize Inspire to schedule appointments with advisors and academic success coaches.
+An early alert system is incorporated into Inspire which faculty members can use to connect students with resources in the Student Success Center.
 Faculty may also submit progress reports to the Student Success Center in regards to student performance in a class.
 An early alert and progress report will result in contact from an Academic Success Coach to assist students in being successful at the University.
-Students can access Navigate through Jagwire in the Student Services tab.
+Students can access Inspire through Jagwire in the Student Services tab.

 The University Library at Texas A&M University-San Antonio fosters collaboration among faculty, staff, and students to create an atmosphere of academic excellence and provides the university community with tools for lifelong learning.
 The library is actively engaged in the teaching, research, and outreach activities of A&M-SA.
 Library staff promote an inclusive culture through our services, resources, and support.

 Research Assistance and Instruction